When You Have Been Injured,Your Attorney's Experience Matters

 This is what is crucial that you learn about:

-• What to expect in the immediate aftermath of a truck crash:
+What to expect in the immediate aftermath of a truck crash:

-There are important things to know, such as how to get a copy of your police report, why you need to take pictures of the crash scene, what to avoid doing after the wreck, and how to deal with the insurance company.
+There are essential things to know, such as how to get a copy of your police report, why you need to take pictures of the crash scene, what to avoid doing after the wreck, and how to deal with the insurance company.

-• What to expect when going up against a big trucking company:
+What to expect when going up against a big trucking company:

 Trucking companies have teams of experts they send out to crash sites to limit their liability.
 They will often attempt to get recorded statements from victims and settle with victims very quickly before the full extent of the injuries is known.

-• What to expect in terms of recoverable damages:
+What to expect in terms of recoverable damages:

 When pursuing a financial recovery, it is important that victims of trucking accidents collect compensation for medical expenses, lost income, pain and suffering, and out-of-pocket costs related to the crash.
 Victims need to know they have a right to all damages – past, present and future.

-• What to expect when hiring an attorney:
+What to expect when hiring an attorney:

-The Virginia truck accident attorney you want working on your case is someone who has successfully handled similar cases in the past and has the experience and resources to handle your case.
+The Virginia commercial truck accident lawyer you want working on your case is someone who has successfully handled similar cases in the past and has the experience and resources to handle your case.
 Not all personal injury lawyers know about the federal laws governing tractor-trailers and what information they can request so that trucking companies don’t destroy key evidence in your case.

 Common Causes Of Truck Accidents

-• Drowsy driving: Truck drivers usually get paid by the mile, which gives them an incentive to drive longer than they should.
-Although there are rules in place to prevent drowsy driving crashes, many truck drivers ignore the federal laws governing the amount of time they are allowed to drive without rest.
-As a result, there are tired truckers behind the wheel with dulled reactions and poor judgment.
+• Drowsy driving: FedEx, Amazon, UPS and other truck drivers usually get paid by the mile, which gives them an incentive to drive longer than they should.
+Regulations are in place as to the amount of time they are allowed to drive without rest, but rules are often broken.
+The result is tired truckers behind the wheel with dulled reactions and poor judgment.

 Get Started On Your Truck Accident Case Today

-This is why it is important to have someone on your side to investigate the accident, gather the facts and preserve the evidence – helping you prove the crash was not your fault.
-To schedule a free initial consultation with our Virginia truck accident attorneys, call 703-634-7350 or submit an online contact form.
+This is why it is important to have someone on your side to investigate the accident, gather the facts, and preserve the evidence – helping you prove the crash was not your fault.